PufferFinance/website-docs/docs/background/slash.md

 For low-correlation slashing events (e.g., user error), a validator will lose close to the 1 ETH minimum, but for high-correlation events (e.g., consensus client bug), they could lose their full 32 ETH.
 See this [article](https://dankradfeist.de/ethereum/2022/03/24/run-the-majority-client-at-your-own-peril.html) for more information.

 The existence of slashable offenses and the large penalty increase risk and motivate Puffer's Secure-Signer.

+## Inactivity Penalties
+The rule of thumb is that offline validators will lose approximately as much as they would have made by being online and doing their duties.
+There are some caveats.
+This applies to consensus rewards and does not take into account the money that could have been made if they missed a block proposal.
+Additionally, this does not consider [inactivity leaks](https://github.com/ethereum/annotated-spec/blob/master/phase0/beacon-chain.md#rewards-and-penalties).

+In the case of an inactivity leak, a validator will lose increasingly more ETH as a penalty until the chain can reach finality.
+If the protocol had taken months to years to eject an inactive validator, the inactivity leak mechanism would expedite this to days to weeks.
+This poses a risk in permissionless pools and motivates Puffer's architecture.